port-labs/port-docs/docs/promote-scorecards/tutorial.md

 A Scorecard cannot be restored after deletion!
 :::

-You can dete Scorecards through the UI or the API:
+You can delete Scorecards through the UI or the API:

 ### From the UI